jgsinn/sandbox-data-generator/README.md

 ## Getting started - UI
 We also provide a front end UI to easily run the sandbox data generation script.
-To run this in the UI, ensure that you have Node.js >= v6 and `http-server` installed.

-### Installation

-#### Installing http-server
-You can install http-server globally on your machine using npm, this will allow you to run a web server from anywhere on your computer.

-Open your terminal and enter the following:

-`$ npm install -g http-server`

-Next, start a web server from the sandbox-generation-UI directory which contains the .html files:
+To run this in the UI, start a web server from the main directory which contains the index.html file:

 `$ http-server`